 Abstract

 The present investigation was carried out during the summer season of the year 2024-25 in the experiment field of department of Vegetable Science at Pt.
 KLS College of Horticulture and Research Station, Rajnandgaon (C.G.), under Mahatma Gandhi University of Horticulture & Forestry, Durg (C.G.).
-The experiment was laid under Randomized Block Design (RBD) with three replications and the experimental material consisting of eighteen genotypes of Bottle gourd. eighteen bottle gourd genotypes were evaluated for different quantitative characters.
+The experiment was laid under Randomized Block Design (RBD) with three replications and the experimental material consisting of eighteen genotypes of Bottle gourd. eighteen bottle gourd genotypes were growth, flowering and yield traits.
 Analysis of variance revealed that mean sum of squares due to genotypes was highly significant for all characters.
 Among eighteen genotypes, the genotype BOGVAR-10 was noted for 1st germination (5.16 days).
 The genotype BOGVAR-3 was noted for earliness in 50% germination (8.37 days).
 The maximum plant height (1.88 m) in 60 DAS was recorded in BOGVAR-8 and maximum plant height (6.03 m) in 90 DAS in the same genotype.
-The genotype BOGVAR-14 was also noted for early days taken to 1st male flower appears and days taken to 1st female flower appears i.e. 27.14 and 30.00 DAT.
-The genotypes BOGVAR-3 was also noted for early node at which 1st male flower appears and node at which 1st female flower appears i.e. 3.46 and 8.23.
+The genotype BOGVAR-14 was also noted for early days taken to first male flower (27.14) first female flower (30.00) DAT.
+The genotype BOGVAR-3 was also recorded the earliest node for first male flower (3.46) and first female flower (8.23).
 Maximum number of fruits per plant (14.42) was recorded in BOGVAR-3.
 The genotype BOGVAR-3 was noted for days taken to 1st fruit harvest i.e. 41.43 DAT.
 Maximum fruit length (57.42 cm) was recorded in BOGVAR-18.
 Maximum fruit diameter (13.24 cm) and average fruit weight (1784.26 g) was recorded in BOGVAR-4.
-Maximum fruit yield /plant (12.76 kg) and fruit yield /hac.
-(383.90 q) was recorded in BOGVAR-8.
+Maximum fruit yield per plant (12.76 kg) and fruit yield per hectare (383.90 q/ha) was recorded in BOGVAR-8.

-Keywords: Bottle gourd, RBD, Genotype, earliness, fruit yield.
+Keywords: Bottle gourd, genotype, earliness, fruit yield

 Introduction

 Bottle gourd (Lagenaria siceraria (Mol.)
 Standl.) belongs to the family Cucurbitaceae, having chromosome number 2n=22.
-Bottle gourd is believed to have originated in Southern Africa.
+Bottle gourd is believed to have originated in Southern Africa and subsequently spread to Asia and other tropical regions.
 It goes by several names, including ghia, lauki, calabash, and white-flowered gourd.
 The Latin terms "lagena" (bottle) and "sicera" (drinking utensil) are the source of the names "lagenaria" and "siceraria" (Suman et al., 2023).
 The fruit is used for a variety of purposes, tender fruits are used as vegetables and for preparing sweet dishes, raita and pickles.
 It is one of the most important cucurbitaceous vegetables cultivated in India.
 It is a monoecious, diploid, climbing or prostrate plant, solitary flowers and strictly cross pollinated due to its monoecious nature (Kumar et al., 2019).
 Lagenaria siceraria is commonly grown in both rainy and summer seasons and tropical regions in the world, its fruits are available in the market throughout the year.
 The fruits are variable in shape and size, Pear shaped, Globular, Cylindrical, Lengthened Cylindrical and Elongate depending upon the variety.
 Numerous health benefits are reported in bottle gourd including its anti-cancerous, cardio protective, diuretic, aphrodisiac etc. Its medicinal value extends to its use in treating pain, ulcers, fever, bronchial disorders, and reducing cholesterol, triglyceride, and low-density lipoproteins.
 (Suman et al., 2023).
+Therefore, the present study was undertaken to evaluate the genetic variability among bottle gourd genotypes for yield and yield-related traits under ……… conditions.

 Materials and Methods